masnagam/njtool/README.md

 At this moment, `njtool` supports only Nature.
 I have no plan to support other journals.
 Because I have no plan to subscribe others.

-`njtool` works fine on macOS.
-It's recommended to use ``caffeinate`` in order to prevent the system from sleeping when you run `njtool download` which typically takes a long time.
+`njtool` works fine on macOS, Linux and Windows.

+It's recommended for macOS users to use `caffeinate` in order to prevent the system from sleeping when you run `njtool download` which typically takes a long time.

-`njtool` works fine on Linux, but you may need to run commands with the `--disable-sandbox` option.
-Probably, it also works on Windows, but I haven't confirmed that yet.
+Linux users may need to run commands with the `--disable-sandbox` option.

 See help for details of each command: